 In summer and fall

 A great place to walk your dog is along the paved promenade in Rim Village, where you (and your dog) will get uninterrupted views of the lake.
-Also in rim Village, you may walk you dog along the paved roads in the picnic area (and former campground).The same is true for the campground loops at Mazama Village.
+Also in rim Village, you may walk you dog along the paved roads in the picnic area (historic campground).The same is true for the campground loops at Mazama Village, and all auto pullouts.

 In winter and spring